RealTimeLogic/Xedge32/doc/source/RMT.rst

 Lua RMT-Symbol
 ----------------

 An *RMT-symbol* encapsulates the timing information for a digital signal.
 It is a composite of four values: two for the signal's logic level and two for the duration of these levels.
 The frequency at which the RMT module is configured determines a tick's duration.
-For a frequency of 1MHz, each tick translates to one microsecond because there are 1 million microseconds (μs) in a second.
-As an example, a waveform that remains high for 350μs followed by a low period of 800μs can be represented by the following RMT-symbol:
+For a frequency of 1MHz, each tick translates to one microsecond because there are 1 million microseconds (us) in a second.
+As an example, a waveform that remains high for 350us followed by a low period of 800us can be represented by the following RMT-symbol:

 .. code-block:: lua

     {
-      1, 350, 0, 800  -- High for 350μs, then Low for 800μs
+      1, 350, 0, 800  -- High for 350us, then Low for 800us
     }

 The above represents a Lua table consisting of four elements in a sequence.
 This table is a simple array where each element is indexed numerically, starting with 1.